 \textbf{Keywords: Heisenberg ferromagnet, Monte Carlo simulation, Metropolis algorithm, Magnetic anisotropy}

 1cm

 { \bf I. Introduction}

-The studies on magnets have taken important places in the area of research over several decades due to various interesting physical phenomena and commercial applications.
-The study of the magnetic materials in the nanometer scale has drawn additional attention of modern research\cite{rana,irshad}.
+The studies on magnets have taken important places in modern research over several decades due to various interesting physical phenomena and commercial applications.
+The study of the magnetic materials in the nanometer scale has drawn additional attention to the modern research\cite{rana,irshad}.
 The most important applications of such nanomagnetic devices, in the field of magnetic storage, are mainly due to the advanced technological features\cite{barman}.
-The basic challenge is to develope a nanomagnetic device with very high density of storage.
+The basic challenge is to develop a nanomagnetic device with a very high density of storage.

-The theoretical research, to study the behaviours of tiny magnetic materials, is also advancing in parallel to the experimental research.
-The dynamics of Ising like core-shell nano particle \cite{erol2,kantar1}, the dynamical responses of uniaxial nano magnetic system driven by oscillating magnetic field are recently studied \cite{yuksel1}.
-The simple Ising type interaction was considered to have the response of such kind of systems in small length scale.
+The theoretical research, to study the behaviors of tiny magnetic materials, is also advancing in parallel to the experimental research.
+The dynamics of Ising like core-shell nanoparticle \cite{erol2,kantar1} and the dynamical responses of uniaxial nanomagnetic system driven by an oscillating magnetic field are recently studied \cite{yuksel1}.
+The simple Ising type interaction was considered to have the response of such kinds of systems on a small length scale.
 The uniaxial nanowire has been investigated\cite{yuksel2} to study the nonequilibrium phase transition.

 The rodlike nanomagnets have also been investigated recently.
 The cylindrical magnetic nanowire driven by propagating magnetic field wave has been investigated\cite{erol1} recently with extensive Monte Carlo simulation to get interesting nonequilibrium phase transition.
-The results of magneto-kinetic properties has been reported\cite{deviren2} in cylindrical Ising nanotube.
-The dynamic responses of hexagonal Ising nanowire has been investigated\cite{ertas1}.
-The cylindrical Ising nanowire driven by oscillating magnetic field showed\cite{keskin1} a nonequilibrium phase transition.
+The results of magneto-kinetic properties have been reported\cite{deviren2} in cylindrical Ising nanotube.
+The dynamic responses of hexagonal Ising nanowire have been investigated\cite{ertas1}.
+The cylindrical Ising nanowire, driven by an oscillating magnetic field, has shown\cite{keskin1} a nonequilibrium phase transition.